waynebloss/gel/Readme.md

 ## Status Detail

 Gel has barely been started and the first and only implementation is nothing more than a prototype.
 The module loading system and many of the modules listed below where copied wholesale from Node.js.
-Nothing has been tested very rigorously, but since I was able to copy much of the Javascript code from Node.js I believe that what has been done so far is fairly solid.
+Nothing has been tested very rigorously, but since I was able to copy much of the Javascript code from Node.js, I believe that what has been done so far is fairly solid.

 Development of User Interface APIs has not even begun.
-The basic "canvas" of this project has been created (the module system and the core libs) and that's it as of this writing.
+Only the most basic foundation of the project has been laid as of this writing.

 ### Node.js Compatibility Status